Bubble Banter: It’s the final weekend of the regular season

 WINNERS

+MURRAY STATE (NET: 52, SOS: 215): The Racers don’t have to worry about the bubble anymore after clinching an autobid over Belmont in the OVC title game.
+Ja Morant and Murray State are back into the NCAA tournament for the second consecutive year.
+Learn all about this dangerous double-digit seed here.

 SETON HALL (NET: 61, SOS: 27): No bubble team in the country had a better week than Seton Hall.
-After Saturday’s home Big East win over Villanova (25), the Pirates have knocked off the Big East’s two best teams in back-to-back games with their backs against the wall.
-Following the win over Marquette earlier this week, Seton Hall could feel comfortable about likely getting in.
+After Saturday’s Big East win at home over Villanova (25), the Pirates have now knocked off the Big East’s two best teams in back-to-back games with their backs against the wall.
+Following the win over Marquette earlier this week, Seton Hall should feel comfortable about likely getting in.
 Now standing a very solid 6-6 in Q1 games, Seton Hall is all but assured an at-large entry on Selection Sunday.
 It’ll be fascinating to see how the Pirates perform in the Big East Tournament because they’ve been one of the most inconsistent teams in the country.
 A three-game winning streak turned into a three-game losing streak and now Seton Hall just took down the league’s two top teams.
 Who knows what we’ll see in the postseason?

 TCU (NET: 53, SOS: 34): Massive Q1 road win for TCU over another bubble team in Texas (34) on Saturday as both were in an uncomfortable position.
-The Horned Frogs can feel a little bit safer knowing they earned potentially the biggest bubble win of the day by getting a Q1 road victory.
+The Horned Frogs can feel a little bit safer knowing they earned potentially the biggest bubble win of the day with this Q1 road victory.
 Although TCU has been shaky in the Big 12 (7-11) with just average Q1 (3-8) and Q2 (5-4) results, this could be the win that gives them a little bit of breathing room heading into the Big 12 tournament.
 Beating Texas stopped a three-game slide and also hurts another bubble team in the process.
 It would certainly help the Horned Frogs to get another win or two in the Big 12 tournament, but this win on Saturday was a home run for now.

+TEMPLE (NET: 55, SOS: 80): The Owls might have just solidified an at-large bid thanks to a Q1 home win over UCF (26) on Saturday.
+Winners of six of their last seven games, Temple has been teetering on the bubble because of a soft recent conference schedule.
+Knocking off the Knights pushes the Owls to a 3-6 record against Q1 teams coupled with a solid 5-1 record in Q2 scenarios.
+Even more important for Temple, the UCF win provides Q1 insurance, as Missouri (75) is right on the edge of becoming a Q2 win.
+With high-quality wins over Houston (6) and UCF, that could be enough to get the Owls into the Field of 68 in Fran Dunphy’s final season.

 GEORGETOWN (NET: 80, SOS: 81): A bizarre trip to the Midwest for the Hoyas this week as they followed up a blowout loss to DePaul (98) with a shocking road win over Marquette (29) on Saturday.
 The Hoyas still have very shaky computer metrics thanks to a very underwhelming non-conference schedule.
 They’ve also knocked off the two best teams in the Big East as they’ve proven themselves to be a dangerous opponent in conference play.
 Even with this Q1 road win (to move the Hoyas to 4-6 in that mark), they likely need to pick off a few teams at Madison Square Garden next week to get in.
 Marquette is doing everything they can to keep the Big East bubble teams afloat these last few games, and Georgetown will thankfully take its extended bubble life for another week.

+ARIZONA STATE (NET: 71, SOS: 67): Helping its cause with a road win over in-state rival Arizona (89), the Sun Devils continued their solid play down the stretch.
+Beating the Wildcats means Arizona State has won five of their last six games — including two straight on the road.
+This Q2 win pushes the Sun Devils to a solid 8-2 record against that group while they remain a decent 3-3 against Q1 teams.
+If Arizona State avoids a bad loss in the Pac-12 tournament (and there are plenty of opportunities for pitfalls) then they should be able to be the second Pac-12 team to make the Big Dance.

 CLEMSON (NET: 40, SOS: 32): The Tigers did what they needed to do in knocking off Syracuse (42) for a Q2 home win.
 For a team currently hovering at “First Four Out” status, getting two wins this week just helps keep the Tigers in the at-large picture.
 Now 6-3 in Q2 games, it’s the 1-9 mark against Q1 opponents that has Clemson concerned at this point in the season.
-It will likely come down to the ACC tournament when it comes to the Tigers getting into the field as they need to continue to win at this point in the season.
+It will likely come down to the ACC tournament in terms of the Tigers getting into the field as they need to continue to win at this point in the season.

+CREIGHTON (NET: 54, SOS: 14): Pulling out a home win over DePaul (98), this Q3 victory won’t do too much to enhance Creighton’s credibility.
+But as a team sitting in “Last Four In” status entering this game, avoiding a loss is just as important.
+The win for the Bluejays earns them a bye into the quarterfinals of the Big East tournament as they get a dangerous Xaver team in the opening matchup.
+Creighton will need to take care of the Musketeers if they want to keep its tourney hopes in tact.

 N.C.
 STATE (NET: 35, SOS: 211): Avoiding a bad loss was more important than the win N.C.
 State earned over Boston College (113) on Saturday.
 Although the Eagles are an ACC bottomfeeder, the road win still merits a Q2 result — pushing the Pack to a very solid 6-0 in that category.
 But, as we’ve discussed all season, N.C.
 State’s dreadful strength of schedule is going to be the fascinating subplot for them the rest of the season.
 With a comparable SOS to mid-major teams on this list like Belmont and Murray State (see below), how will the committee evaluate a team like N.C.
 State on Selection Sunday?
 The 2-8 record in Q1 territory doesn’t help.
 Continuing to win is really the only recipe to ensure that the Wolfpack get in.